yshui/picom/.github/issue_template.md

 ### GPU, drivers, and screen setup
 // Example: NVidia GTX 670, nvidia-drivers 381.09, two monitors configured side-by-side with xrandr

+### Environment
+// Tell us something about the desktop environment you are using, for example: i3-gaps, Gnome Shell, etc.

 ### Compton version
 // You can run `compton --version` to get that
 // Example: v1